HoyosIntegrity/v360/README.md

 Requirements
 ------------
-While remote controlling the camera via wifi should work cross-plattform, turning the device off an on will wok on Linux systems only due to the gatttool dependency.
+While remote controlling the camera via wifi should work cross-plattform, turning the device off an on will work on Linux systems only due to the gatttool dependency.
 For full functionality the following software is required:
 * python3
 * pexpect
+* gattlib (Linux only)

 ### Installing dependencies (Ubuntu)
 Open a terminal and execute the following commands:

-	$ sudo apt-get install python3-pip
+	$ sudo apt-get install python3-pip gattlib
 	$ sudo pip3 install pexpect

 Usage